Skip to article frontmatterSkip to article content

 Semidiscretization is often called the method of lines.
 Despite the name, it is not exactly a single method because both space and time discretizations have to be specified in order to get a concrete algorithm.
 The key concept is the separation of those two discretizations, and in that way, it’s related to separation of variables in analytic methods for the heat equation.

-Demo 11.2.4 suggests that implicit time stepping methods have an important role in diffusion.
+Example 11.2.4 suggests that implicit time stepping methods have an important role in diffusion.
 We will analyze the reason in the next few sections.

 11.2.2Black-box IVP solvers